Goorbergh/research_report_repo/README.md

  a.
 Creating a grid of calibration plots happens in lines 491 - 585

  #### 7. Research report <a name="report"></a>
  a.
-The folder 'Research_report' contains a pdf of the final research report and a folder with all the files needed to knit the report.
+The folder 'Research_report' contains a pdf of the final research report and a folder with all the files needed to compile the report.